artturipa/myblog/irm_basics/blog.md

 * Risk users can create risks
 * Calculated Risk Factor tells whether mitigating actions are working.
 Higher calculated risk factor is BAD.
 If Calculated Risk Factor = 0, Calculated ALE = Residual ALE.
 If it is 1, Calculated ALE = Inherent ALE.
 * Risk users/managers can not view Authority documents or citations.
 Compliance users and managers can.
 * Policies and Authority documents can be created by compliance users, no need to be compliance manager.
-Compliance manager has very little ACLs in it (seems that mostly connecting controls with content)
+Compliance manager role is required to retire a policy.
     * However, in risk, one needs to be risk manager in order to create risk statements.
 Risk users can create risks.
 * Configuration Compliance application exists
     * Configuration Compliance application enables you to prioritize and remediate the most critical configuration-related vulnerabilities in your environment quickly and efficiently.
 Configuration Compliance is available by subscription in the Store.